 Bosch CLPK27-120 12-Volt Max Lithium-Ion 2-Tool Combo Kit

 The CLPK27-120 combo kits consist of the PS41 impact driver and the PS21 compact drill/driver.
 It comes with two BAT411A 12V Max Lithium-Ion batteries, the BC430 charger, and a smart and sturdy carrying case.
-At around $155, this is a very affordable kit, much like getting two tools for the price of one.
+This is a very affordable kit, much like getting two tools for the price of one.

 The impact driver can do most standard-size impact driver applications, thanks to Bosch’s hammer-and-anvil system.
 It has a no-load bpm of 0 to 3,100 and a max 2,600 rpm.
 Weighing 2.13 pounds and a head length of 5.4 inches, it allows you to work longer even at difficult angles with less fatigue.